sachinsenal0x64/hifi/README.md

 > [!NOTE]
 > I will only add open-source clients here.
 There are many other apps compatible with subsonic, so please do your own research.
+> The clients listed below work with HiFi.
+I have tested them myself.
+Any other clients that do not work will not be implemented in HiFi.

 > [!TIP]
 > HiFi supports various subsonic clients.